-Note: The default location for the tnsnames.ora and listener.ora files is the \$ORACLE\HOME/network/admin/ directory.
-However, you can also use a central location for these files, for example /var/opt/oracle.
+Note: The default location for the tnsnames.ora and listener.ora files is the \$ORACLE_HOME/network/admin/ directory.
+However, you can also use a central location for these files, for example /etc.

 Modifying the listener.ora File

 If you are upgrading from a previous release of Oracle Database, Oracle recommends that you use the current release of Oracle Net listener instead of the listener from the previous release.